agj/conexp/README.md

 const conexp = require('conexp');
 const func = conexp.func;

-// First let's define some functions for our language.
+// First let's define some functions for a calculator language.

 const add =      func((a, b) => [a + b]);
 const subtract = func((a, b) => [a - b]);